Srini2305/SER502-Spring2017-Team5/README.md

 2. Download and extract devils.tar.gz to home directory

-3. Install the scipts with command
+3. Install the scipts with command:
 ```sh
 $ sh installScript"
 ```